 The middle Mississippi moves south 200 miles until the Ohio River dumps into it at Cairo, Illinois.
 The river doubles in size there.
 Finally, the much wider and slower-moving lower Mississippi turns muddy from all of the turbulence of converging tributaries and eases its way to the Gulf of Mexico.

-It was the lower Mississippi that found its way into so much historical and fictional text, including those literary classics by iconic humorist Mark Twain.
+Iconic humorist Mark Twain made the lower Mississippi into one of the most famous rivers in literature.
 The river was a place wrought with fur traders, paddle boats, and warships.
 If ever there were a place for adventure, this is it!

 The Yukon River, which is North America’s third longest, flows west from British Columbia through Alaska and into the Bering Sea.
 It stretches nearly 2000 miles long, and its watershed encompasses nearly 300,000 square miles.